9 Proven Strategies to Calm Pre-Game Nerves and Boost Football Performance

 1. Develop your own pre-performance routine

-It is important to develop your own routine to prepare you both physically and mentally on game day.
-What works for your teammate may not necessarily work for you.
-Routines teach you to act autonomously, reducing the amount of thinking you need to do.
-Too much thinking mixed with pre-match nerves can lead you down a slippery slope of fear and “what if’s”.
-Pre-performance routines are the perfect way to prevent over-thinking and reduce the opportunity for your nerves and anxiety to take over your thoughts.
+A pre-performance routine can help improve attentional focus, reduce distractions, and overcome negative thoughts.
+It's important to develop your own routine to prepare yourself both physically and mentally on game day.
+Pre-performance routines teach you to act automatically, reducing the amount of thinking you need to do, which can help prevent over-thinking and reduce the opportunity for your nerves and anxiety to take over your thoughts.

 2. Control your pre-performance focus and concentration